dwyl/PWA-Liveview/README.md

   - For the stock page: When users resync, the server enforces a "lowest stock count" rule: if two clients pick items offline, the server selects the lowest remaining stock post-merge, rather that summing the reduction, for simplicity.
   - For the LiveFlight page, none.

+## Common pitfall of combining LiveView with CSR components

+The client-side rendered components are manually mounted via hooks under the tag `phx-update="ignore"`.

+These components have they own lifecycle.
+They will leak or stack duplicate components if you don't cleanup and unmount them.

+The "hook" comes with a handy lifecyle and the `destroyed` callback is essential.
+`SolidJS` makes this easy as it renders a `cleanupSolid` callback (where you take a reference to the SolidJS component in the hook).
+You also need to clean _subscriptions_ (when using a store manager).

 ## Architecture